Pimiento-Research-Group/Shark-FD-through-time/README.md

 - It produces Figure S8
 - It further produces 2 Rdata files of a null model of the "Recent-plus" sample in wide and long format - Full_Recent_null.Rdata, Full_Recent_null_long.Rdata
 11. **Sensitivity tests**: This code produces sensitivity tests in which all functional diversity analyses are re-done with individual traits removed.
-- It produces Figure S10
+- It produces Figure S11
 - It further produces 18 Rdata files - the functional diversity results in wide, long and median/standard deviation format for each of the six dental characters examined
 12. **Contribution analyses**: This code analyses whether extinct or extant sharks contribute more to functional diversity, and assesses the most functionally original and specialised sharks of the Cenozoic
-- It produces Figure 3 and S11
+- It produces Figure 3 and S12
 - It further produces 1 Rdata file: FUn_Fsp metrics.RData
 13. **FD contributors through time**: This code assesses functional diversity contributions of sharks through time
 - It reveals which sharks were the most functionally original and specialised for each time bin
 14. **Stage-level null model**: This code produces the null model for functional diversity analyses conducted at the geological stage level
 - It produces 3 Rdata files - the null model in wide and long form; and median values: Stage_null_variation_metrics.Rdata, Stage_null_variation_long_metrics, and Mean_Stage_Null_metrics.Rdata
 15. **Stage-level_FD analyses**: This code produces empirical functional diversity analyses conducted at the geological stage level
-- It produces Figure S6 and Table S6
+- It produces Figure S6 and Table S7 and S8
 - It further produces 3 Rdata files - the results in wide, long and median format:Stage_variation_metrics.Rdata, Stage_variation_long_metrics.Rdata, and Mean_Stage_metrics.Rdata
 16. **Stage-level Z scores**: This code produces Z-score calculations for all functional diversity metrics at the geological stage level.
-- It produces Table S7
+- It produces Table S9
 - It further produces 1 Rdata file and 1 xlsx file containing these results: Stage_FD Z scores.Rdata and Stage_FD Z scores.xlsx
 17. **Mann Whitney tests**: This code produces the results of pairwise Mann-Whitney u-tests between epochs
-- It produces Table S8
+- It produces Table S10
 18. **Equal weighting test**: This code reassesses the relationship between functional space axes and dental characters when dental characters are all weighted equally.
-- It produces the second half of Table S3
+- It produces the second half of Table S4

 All code and data are placed in the following folders: